Knysna seahorse: Population sizes

 Census data from 2002 and 2003 (WWF-SA) indicated that the population sizes of Hippocampus capensis in the Keurbooms and Swartvlei estuaries can at times far exceed that in the much larger Knysna Lagoon.
 However, they fluctuate considerably.
 In the Keurbooms estuary, a period of strong river flow may even have resulted in the temporary extinction of the species, suggesting that this estuary has no permanent seahorse population and merely provides habitat when conditions are favourable.
 Hippocampus capensis was found again in the estuary during more recent surveys conducted by the ORCA Foundation, but it was also found that this population diminished as a result of floods during 2007 and 2011.

 Evolution

 Hippocampus capensis is closely related to the Indian Ocean population of the widespread Indo-Pacific seahorse H. kuda.
 The Knysna seahorse's smaller size, shorter snout, and reduced coronet are likely adaptations to improve manoeuvrability in the dense seagrass habitats typical of South African estuaries.

 Experimentation

 Seahorses were taken from the coast and put in sections of Thesen Islands Marina.
 Hydrolab in the KEMP (Knysa Estuarine Mornitorings Platform) replicated the springs and fences and left there so that it can grow and maturation to see which they prefer.
-The cages were all test to see where they would go.
+The cages were all tested to see where they would go.